gmautner/cloudstack-tf-ansible-swarm/DOCKER-COMPOSE.md

 version: "3.8"
 ```

+### Image tags

+When not provided, search the corresponding registry for the most recent stable tag and use the corresponding major and minor version numbers.

 ### Ignored options

 Use the provided reference to determine which options are ignored in Docker Swarm, and strip them out of the Docker Compose file.